-- Infakt-a student-run information referral service.
-If you want someone to talk to or need help of any kind see the people at Infakt located in the bus at the foot of Basser Steps. - 2.
-A casual employment service. - 3.
-Organization of Orientation Week. - 4.
-Organization of Foundation Day. - 5.
-A nursery/kindergarten, "The House at Pooh Corner". - 6.
-Publication of the student paper "Tharunka". - 7.
-A free legal service run by a qualified lawyer employed by the Students' Union Council.
+1. Infakt: a student-run information referral service.
+If you want someone to talk to or need help of any kind see the people at infakt located in the bus at the foot of Basser Steps.

+- 2. A casual employment service.

+- 3. Organization of Orientation Week.

+- 4. Organization of Foundation Day.

+- 5. A nursery/kindergarten, The House at Pooh Corner.

+- 6. Publication of the student paper Tharunka.